 "Is academic medicine for sale?
 These days, everything is for sale."
 Catherine Diamond, M.D., M.P.H.
 University of California Medical Center, Irvine, CA, from a letter to the editor (NEJM) in response to Dr. Angell's article.

-"I have been hollering for the past twenty years about the fact that we cannot trust much of the research that is coming out of our scientific medical community.
-Much of this is due to the fact that the relationship between doctors, the medical research community, and our medical schools can only be described as 'incestuous'."
+"For the past twenty years I've been hollering about the fact that we cannot trust a great deal of the research coming out of our scientific medical community.
+Much of this is due to the fact that the relationship between doctors, the medical research community, our medical schools, and the government agencies that are supposed to regulate all of this, can be described as nothing less than 'incestuous'."
 Dr. Russell Schierling from SPINNING THE RESEARCH.

-- CLINICAL RESEARCH: It has always fascinated me that in America, the drug companies not only get to do their own research, but essentially (with a little help from the FDA) get to approve these same drugs.
+- CLINICAL RESEARCH: It has always fascinated me that in America, the drug companies not only get to do their own research, but essentially (with a little help from the FDA --- see previous link to see how this works) get to approve these same drugs.
 It's a nice little deal.
-They hire employees to do studies in buildings on a college campuses of medical schools that actually bear the name of their own company (MIT's brand new Pfizer Research Center is a prime example of this common phenomenon), and then turn around and hire people who were working for the FDA last year --- often times as "consultants".
-Not to mention, "research" is an incredibly broad term that can mean almost anything.
+They hire employees to do studies in buildings on college campuses of medical schools that actually bear the name of their own company (MIT's brand new Pfizer Research Center is a prime example of this common phenomenon), and then turn around and hire people as "consultants," who were just last year working for the FDA (again, see previous link).

 - CONSULTING FEES: This is probably the most tricky of all of them.
 What does a "consultant" really do?
 Maybe nothing.
-Calling someone a 'consultant' and paying them big bucks to show up a couple of times a year for corporate meetings is an all-too-common sham.
+Calling someone a 'consultant' and paying them big bucks to show up a couple of times a year for corporate meetings is an all-too-common sham (one last time, see previous link on Donald Rumsfleld).
 Politicians do it all the time.
 So do the Medical Device and Pharmaceutical Industries.

 So; back to the question at hand --- the question I asked in this post's title.
 Do industry payouts affect the integrity of evidence-based medicine?
 Rather than answering this question directly, allow me to do so by asking another.
 Does anyone remember what a Conflict of Interest is?
 A popular online legal dictionary says this of COI's.
 "The presence of a conflict of interest is independent of the occurrence of impropriety."
 Stop and re-read that last sentence if you did not grasp its significance.
 A COI does not necessarily mean that anything devious has happened.
 It simply means that the potential for deviousness to happen is present.
 That's why the rule of thumb is to avoid even the appearance of such conflicts.
 This is why you don't spend significant amounts of time alone with your neighbor's wife.
 Even if nothing is going on; at the very least it looks bad.